 Rev. John Denning, C.S.C.

-A Rhode Island native, he graduated from LaSalle Academy in Providence and received a bachelor of arts degree from Tulane University in New Orleans.
-He holds a master of divinity degree from the University of St. Michael’s College in the University of Toronto and a doctorate in higher education from the University of Massachusetts Boston.
-His dissertation research is on student social movements in 1960s, in particular the Young Christian Students.
+A Rhode Island native, Fr.
+Denning graduated from LaSalle Academy in Providence.
+He received a bachelor of arts degree from Tulane University.
+He holds a master of divinity degree from the University of St. Michael’s College in the University of Toronto.
+He earned a doctorate in higher education from the University of Massachusetts Boston.